Vonkie28/Vonkie28/README.md

 - 👋 Hi, I’m Sam Vonk
-- 👀 I’m interested in the art of programming
+- 👀 I’m interested in learning about data engineering and game development
-- 🌱 I’m currently learning the basic syntax of Python and how to write my first projects (Data visualization)
+- 🌱 I’m currently learning the basic syntax of Python and how to write my first projects (Data visualization and Space Invadeers)
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me on my email vonkie28@gmail.com

 <!---